-Special Collections and Archives provides records management services to Auburn University departments, schools, and offices.
+The Special Collections & Archives (SC&A) Department of the Auburn University Libraries provides records management services to Auburn University departments, schools, and offices.
 Working with the records generators and staff members who are responsible for maintaining such records, we help determine what happens to records when they are no longer current.

-Many university records fall under the retention and disposal guidelines established by the State Records Commission.
-An electronic version of this document is available at www.lib.auburn.edu/archive/records_schedule.htm.
+Many university records fall under the retention and disposal guidelines established by the Alabama State Records Commission.
+An electronic version of this document is available below.

-The retention and disposal guidelines apply to university records in all formats, including electronic documents, microfilmed, or digitized images of paper-based material.
+The retention and disposal guidelines apply to University records in all formats, including electronic documents, microfilmed, or digitized images of paper-based material.
 Digitizing permanent records and discarding the originals requires adherence to guidelines established by the State Records Commission.
-Contact for further information.
+Contact Tommy Brown for further information.

 Auburn University generates records that contain information that could be misused.
 Some examples are personnel records, student records, unused athletic tickets, financial records, and health records.
 Shredding of university records is available through the Facilities Division.
 The shredded paper will be recycled.